 How to Request an Immigration File

-To request immigration records from USCIS, file Form G-639, Freedom of Information/Privacy Act Request, is used to request an immigration file from USCIS.
+To request immigration records from USCIS, file Form G-639, Freedom of Information/Privacy Act Request.
 The application and instructions are available on the USCIS website.
 Although you may file on your own, many people depend on an attorney or service like CitizenPath to prepare the paperwork.
 CitizenPath provides simple, step-by-step guidance through Form G-639 so that you can file the request with accurate information and avoid delays.
 We also guarantee the USCIS will accept the application.
 No credit card or sign up is required to try it.
 Learn more.

 FOIA Request Examples

 The are a variety of reasons one might file a FOIA request.
 Here are some example use cases and how the records may be requested:

 Example 1: I lost a copy of the I-485 petition that I filed several years ago.
 Now I need some information on that petition.
 How can I get a copy?